 1 volt is a potential difference between two points that will impart (transfer) 1 joule of energy per 1 coulomb of charge.

 Name Volt was selected after the Italian physicist (count) Alessandro Volta, the inventor of the electric battery (1800).

-Difference in electric potential between two points is known as voltage.
+Difference in electric potential between two points is known as voltage (unit is od course also volt).